 A study by Meier & Sprenger in 2008 found that impatient people are most likely to default on debt and have higher levels of debt on revolving accounts (credit cards) than patient people.

 Talk to any stock broker and they’ll tell you that impatience (as well as greed) has ruined many great men.

-The impatience to get rich quick, leads many investors to financial ruin – foregoing research and long term investment strategies, choosing instead, to buy and sell assets based on hot tips from friends and family.
+The impatience to get rich quick causes many investors to forego research and long term investment strategies, leading them to financial ruin.

 How does impatience impact financial behavior?